 In recent years and worldwide, heat waves have become much more likely and intense due to climate change.
 43 heat waves have been recorded in France since 1947.
 However, we have experienced as many heat waves from 2005 to 2020 (in 15 years) as between 1960 and 2005 (in 45 years), with 4 episodes before 1960 and 26 episodes since 2000.
 The frequency of these events is expected to double by 2050.
 The summer of 2022 does not contradict this trend that everyone can now feel.

-In China, a study has been carried out by Dr. Zhao Liang from the Chinese Academy of Sciences and Prof. Huang Cunrui from Tsinghua University: “deaths caused by heatwaves in China has increased rapidly since 1979, from 3,679 persons per year in the 1980s to 15,500 persons per year in the 2010s”
+In China, a study has been carried out by Dr. Zhao Liang from the Chinese Academy of Sciences and Prof. Huang Cunrui from Tsinghua University: “Deaths caused by heatwaves in China have increased rapidly since 1979, from 3,679 persons per year in the 1980s to 15,500 persons per year in the 2010s”

 “Mortality caused by heatwaves in China has increased since 1979”, https://phys.org/news/2022-07-mortality-heatwaves-china.html